HOME-LIFE

 13. Arrange A Playdate

-Find another child (or more) in the neighborhood that goes to the same school or class as your child.
+Find another child (or more) in the neighborhood who attends the same school or class as your child.
 Let them meet and get to know each other.
 They will have someone to ride the bus or walk to school with and sit with during lunches.
 This way, they will be less anxious and already feel more comfortable.

 14. Talk About Safety

-Unfortunately, we live in an unperfect world with danger lurking around the corner.
-Review safety rules like how to cross a street, avoiding unfamiliar routes or places, being cautious in talking to strangers, etc.
+Unfortunately, we live in an imperfect world with danger lurking around the corner.
+Review safety rules like crossing a street, avoiding unfamiliar routes or places, and being cautious when talking to strangers.

 15. Remember To Keep it Fun